The Beginning, Christian Schloe

 One of Clare’s favorite music pieces is The Servant Song by Richard Gillard.
 She's even asked her son Tim to learn it on his guitar.
 There’s a line in it that goes, “We are here to help each other, walk the mile and bear the load.”
 That fits her.

-I know that thinking of Clare in a light of wellness is a way "to help each other” (the wisher/giver and the receiver).
-So I’m inviting you to join me in thinking of and holding her in your thoughts.
+I know that thinking of Clare in the light of wellness is a way "to help each other” (the wisher/giver and the receiver).
+So, I’m inviting you to join me in thinking of and holding her in your thoughts.